towolf/towolf.github.com/docs/PsychPriority/MachSetTimeConstraintPriority.markdown

 [Screen](/docs/Screen)\('CopyWindow'\) animations to avoid interruptions for periods long enough to cause your animation script to miss an entire video frame.
 For animations:
-      periodSecs\- should be set to the video frame period as obtained with 1/[Screen](/docs/Screen)\('FrameRate'\).
+      periodSecs- should be set to the video frame period as obtained with 1/[Screen](/docs/Screen)\('FrameRate'\).

-      computationSecs\- should exceed the maximum amount of time which your  script requires to render any single video frame.
+      computationSecs- should exceed the maximum amount of time which your  script requires to render any single video frame.

       constraintSecs need only be greater than computationSecs and less